 In the end, it’s useful to think about how other industries use the same techniques.
 Airlines, for instance, successfully use online bookings to manage flights.
 The online process allows airlines to quickly assign seats, without customers having to phone up to buy tickets, pick seats, and organise a payment method.
 This way, the industry saves loads of time on processing flight passengers.

-How Free Online Reservations Improve Management
+How Online Reservations Improve Management

 The great part about an online reservation system is that it adapts to the needs of the restaurant.
 Whatever a venue needs, all they have to do is customise a system’s settings.
 Then they’re ready to go.